Republic falling behind in offering incentives for entrepreneurs

 The study shows there was a 115 per cent increase in the amount of capital raised by SMEs between 2016 and 2018 versus the previous three years

-Incentives offered to entrepreneurs in other European countries are overtaking those offered here, according to a new report, which urges the State to do more to back growing businesses.
+Incentives offered to entrepreneurs in other European countries are overtaking those provided here, according to a new report, which urges the State to do more to back growing businesses.

 The study was conducted by DCU Business School on behalf of the Irish Venture Capital Association (IVCA).